daattali/beautiful-jekyll/code-of-conduct.md

 ### **Discord and Telegram Chat Decorum:**

 * Please be polite and respectful.
-* No vulgar or abusive language, including when it is masked with symbols, characters or otherwise, will not be tolerated.
+* No vulgar or abusive language, including when it is masked with symbols, characters or otherwise, will be tolerated.
 This also includes usernames or Discord handles.
 * No harassment (see Harassment section below).
 * No illegal content (links, images, etc.).
 * No harmful links (links to malicious websites, viruses, etc.).